 with Joan L. Walker, Journal of Econometrics, Vol. 141, 2007.
 Reprinted in Choice Modeling: Foundational Contributions, edited by David A. Hensher and John M. Rose, 2011.

-I teach five courses during the two-semester academic year, and my courses span all levels of the curriculum.
+My courses span all levels of the curriculum.

 - Econ 102: Principles of Economics II